ZeroQLi/AdventOfCode/README.md

-# ZeroQL's 2022 advent of code (But in C++)
+# ZeroQL's 2022 advent of code

 These are my solutions to the 2022 advent of code challenges.
-Originally written with love in pythonb but now in C++
+Originally written with love in python, but also in C++

 This is definitely not efficient code but i'm proud of myself regardless.

+switch to ``C++airport```branch for solutions in C++

 ## Terminology
 ```AOC_[day]_[part].py```